DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-4-ect-classroom-practice.md

 Learn how to provide high-quality feedback, by:

-- Appreciating that pupils’ responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains or the age of the child).
+- Appreciating that pupils' responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains or the age of the child).
 - Scaffolding self-assessment by sharing model work with pupils, highlighting key details.
 - Thinking carefully about how to ensure feedback is specific and helpful when using peer- or self-assessment.